 For those who, for some reason isn’t going to drive, then the bus is the best way to get around.
 During the summer season (from July to October), the buses run more frequently from Ljubljana to Savica Slap, going past Bled and various towns in Bohinj region and the sights as well.

 The schedule varies daily, depending on which day of the week – however on average there will be a bus every 60 – 90 minutes.
 The bus is run by Alpetour and if you want more information, I talk extensively on getting around the region in this blog post.

 Though doable, unless you are a seasoned cyclist, I wouldn’t recommend doing this as the sole mode of transportation.
 I was able to cycle around the beautiful cycling path in the Bohinj region, however outside of that path you would have to cycle on the road.
 Given that there is only one road from Bled to Savica Slap – which goes up hill as well – it is not very safe for those who are not experienced with bikes.

-*denotes affiliate links where I get a % sale if you click through and book at NO COST to youThis entry was posted in Europe
+There areaffiliate links in this post where I get a % sale if you click through and book at NO COST to youThis entry was posted in Europe